Subscribe to updates

 Risk Management

-The committee is set to review the quarterly monitoring of the Corporate Risk Register (CRR) as at December 2025.
-The report indicates that no corporate risks have been added or removed since the committee's last consideration of the CRR at the end of Quarter 2 2025/26.
-The CRR details how corporate risks are being managed through current controls and mitigations, with further actions identified where necessary.
-The report also notes that work is underway to strengthen the alignment between the CRR and the Community Risk Register, which is a multi-agency document listing potential emergencies in Hounslow.
+A review of the Corporate Risk Register was scheduled for discussion.
+The report indicated that no corporate risks had been added or removed since the committee last considered the register at the end of Quarter 2 2025/26.
+The register details how corporate risks are being managed, including current controls and mitigations, and identifies any further action required.
+The Council's Risk Management Framework dictates that the Corporate Risk Register is owned and monitored by the Corporate Leadership Team (CLT), with monitoring reports submitted to the Audit & Governance Committee.
+The report noted that work was underway to strengthen the alignment between the Corporate Risk Register and the Community Risk Register, which lists potential emergencies in Hounslow and assesses their likelihood and potential impact.

-A review of the proposed Treasury Management Strategy and supporting annexes for 2026/27 is scheduled.
-This includes the Borrowing Strategy, Annual Investment Strategy, Minimum Revenue Provision Statement, and Prudential and Treasury Indicators.
-The report highlights that the council's investments slightly increased from £49.3m to £49.6m between March and December 2025, while borrowing is projected to increase from £608.1m to an estimated £688.3m by March 2026 to fund capital expenditure.
-The strategy also includes a revised policy for calculating the Minimum Revenue Provision (MRP), which is the annual allowance made by the council to cover the repayment of debt over the life of assets funded by borrowing.
+The committee was due to review the proposed Treasury Management Strategy and supporting annexes for 2026/27.
+This strategy outlines the Council's approach to borrowing and investment, including its borrowing strategy, annual investment strategy, minimum revenue provision statement, and prudential and treasury indicators.
+The report highlighted that the Council's investments had slightly increased from £49.3m to £49.6m between March and December 2025, while borrowing was set to increase from £608.1m to an estimated £688.3m by March 2026 to facilitate capital expenditure.
+The strategy also included a revised policy for calculating the Minimum Revenue Provision (MRP), which is the annual allowance made to cover the repayment of debt over the life of assets funded by borrowing.

 External Audit: Update to 2024/25 Accounts